cosmos/sdk-tutorials/academy/golang-intro/2_basics.md

 ---
 title: "Go Basics"
 order:
-description: Basic types, string formatting, functions and methods
+description: Basic types, string formatting, functions, and methods
 tag: deep-dive
 ---

 # Go Basics

-Let's introduce basic types and string formatting.
+This section introduces basic types and string formatting.
 After that, you will dive into functions and methods in Golang.

 ## Numbers